4GeeksAcademy/html-tutorial-exercises-course/exercises/15-iframe/README.md

 # `15` Iframe

 The `<iframe>` tag is amazing!
-It let's you insert a website inside a website.
+It lets you insert a website inside a website.
 An example of this is Youtube, it uses the `<iframe>` tag to allow you to insert videos from this platform on your own website.

 ## 📝 Instructions: